cdown/clipmenu/README.md

     rofi -dmenu -p clipmenu -l 12 -i -fn Terminus:size=8 -nb '#002b36' -nf '#839496' -sb '#073642' -sf '#93a1a1'

+## Specifying a launcher

+To tell clipmenu which launcher to use, define `CM_LAUNCHER` as follows:

+    # clipmenu uses the command named `mylauncher`
+    CM_LAUNCHER=mylauncher

+Or:

+    # clipmenu uses the specified launcher path
+    CM_LAUNCHER=/path/to/mylauncher

 # Installation

 Several distributions, including Arch and Nix, provide clipmenu as an official